brigadecore/brigade/docs/content/intro/quickstart.md

 Otherwise, you can remove ALL resources created in this QuickStart by either:

 * Deleting the KinD cluster that you created at the beginning with `kind delete cluster --name kind-kind` OR
-* Preserving the cluster and uninstalling Brigade with `helm delete brigade2 -n brigade2`
+* Preserving the cluster and uninstalling Brigade with `helm delete brigade -n brigade`

 ## Next Steps